raonirao/ccn_jbes_stata/README.md

 Caetano, G., Caetano, C., and Nielsen, E. (2022) Correcting for Endogeneity in Models with Bunching
 R&R at Journal of Business & Economic Statistics

+Please check the Readme.pdf or Readme.docx for instructions on how to use these codes.